 When load tests are prescribed, the structure shall be loaded incrementally to the service load level.
-Deformations shall be monitored for a period of one hour.
-The structure shall then be unloaded and the deformations recorded.
+The service test load shall be held for a period of one hour, and deformations shall be recorded at the beginning and at the end of the one-hour holding period.